emberjs/ember.js/ARCHITECTURE.md

 2. Convert vanilla Handlebars AST into HTML-aware HTMLbars AST.
 3. Build up document fragment generator function from HTMLBars AST.
 4. Build up hydrating function from the HTMLBars AST.
-5. Generate the final template code performs the basic cloning logic, invokes `build` and `hydrate`, and loops through each mustache.
+5. Generate the final template code that performs the basic cloning logic, invokes `build` and `hydrate`, and loops through each mustache.

 ## Compiling an HTMLbars template